palantir/policy-bot/README.md

   # count as approved.
 If present, conditions are an additional requirement
   # beyond the approvals required by "count".
   #
-  # For example, if "count" is 1 and "conditions" contains the "has_successful_status"
+  # For example, if "count" is 1 and "conditions" contains the "has_status"
   # condition with the "build" status, the rule is only approved once the
   # "build" status check passes and one authorized reviewer leaves a review.
   conditions:
-    # The "conditions" block accepts all of the keys documented as part
+    # The "conditions" block accepts all of the keys documented as part of the
-    # of the "if" block for predicates.
-The "has_successful_status" key is
+    # "if" block for predicates.
+The "has_status" key is shown here as an
-    # shown here as an example of one type of condition.
+    # example of one type of condition.
-    has_successful_status:
+    has_status:
+      statuses:
         - "build"
         - "vulnerability scan"
 ```

 ### Approval Policies